geeksforsocialchange/gfsc-v3/content/blog/2021/technology-isnt-a-magic-wand/index.md

 ---

-{{<image-with-caption/start pocketchainsaw.jpg "Scan of an Innovations product called 'Pocket Chainsaw'." "frame image--center">}}
+{{<image-with-caption/start src="pocketchainsaw.jpg" alt="Scan of an Innovations product called 'Pocket Chainsaw'." classList="image--frame image--center">}}
 Evidence of this is largely not online but I was able to pick up a paperback of some of the best bits.[^1]
 {{<image-with-caption/end>}}